Cloudiiink/pyw90/README.md

 pip install pyw90 --upgrade
 ```

-The `pyw90` dependencies are listed as following:
+The dependencies for `pyw90` are listed below:

 - python (>= 3.8, < 3.12)
 - pymatgen